Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The officer on watch saw the torpedo approaching, but there was no time to take any avoiding action, and the torpedo struck amidships in the engine room on the starboard side, destroying the lifeboat on that side.
 The explosion completely wrecked the engine room and boilers, the No. 4 and No. 5 bulkheads gave way and the holds were flooded.
 Distress signals were sent, but no reply was received.

-The ship was abandoned in 3 lifeboats and the survivors were rescued about 20 minutes later by the Canadian corvette Amherst.
+The ship was abandoned in 3 lifeboats and the survivors were rescued about 20 minutes later by the escorting Canadian corvette Amherst.
 The 3rd engineer, who had been in the engine room had been injured, having received a deep wound in his hip, and Able Seaman Ødegaard had injured his back.

 The survivors were landed in St. John's on Sept.
 16 where the injured 3rd engineer and able seaman were admitted to Memorial Hospital.
 The maritime hearings were held in St. John's on Sept.
 18 with Captain Olsvik, the 2nd mate, the 1st engineer (who had been on board for 13 years, in other words, since the ship was new), Able Seaman Mjøs, and Able Seaman Kvam appearing.
-The captain, who had been asleep in the chart room when the torpedo struck stated that she sank 4 hours later, which corresponds with Rohwer's info. mentioned above, but he adds that he actually saw her sink.
+The captain, who had been asleep in the chart room when the torpedo struck stated that she sank 4 hours later, which corresponds with J. Rohwer's info mentioned above, but he adds that he actually saw her sink.
 The other witnesses stated it was very dark, and they had seen her on fire, then the fire suddenly disappeared so they assumed she had gone down at that moment.

 Crew List:

+* I believe this able seaman may have been on board Berganger when that ship was sunk in June-1942.
 It may not be the same man, but it's such an unusual name that I think it could be.

 Survivors